Pancreatic cancer doesn’t discriminate, and Canada’s healthcare system shouldn’t either.

 😩

 Pain Management: It’s the weekend, and you cant get to your oncologist until the week day, but your starting to feel like you can’t get the pain under control.
 Part of the Palliative Care framework is always staying a step ahead of the pain.
-If you feel like you’re pain is pushing anything past uncomfortable, this is a great alternative to again, waiting in emergency to just be given enough meds to hold you over until your next oncologist appointment.
+If you feel like you’re pain is pushing anything past uncomfortable, this is a great alternative to again, waiting in emergency to just be given enough meds to hold you over until your next oncologist appointment.j

 Hospitals and Facilities in Eastern-urban Health Zone